Join us for an adventure in flavor!

 • Turmeric – Just a little to give vibrant color.

-• For garnishing and serving – Fried eggs, scallions, red chili, tomatoes, cucumber, prawn crackers.
+• For garnishing and serving – Fried eggs, scallions, red chili, tomatoes, sliced cucumber, shrimp crackers.

 This easy Nasi Goreng Recipe for Indonesian fried rice is a great use for leftover rice, and is perfect for busy weeknights!

-2. Add protein: Add chicken and cook for 5 minutes.
-Stir in 1 Tbsp kecap manis and stir fry till chicken is almost cooked and browed a bit.
-Move the chicken mixture to the sides of the wok, add splash of oil if needed, and add in shrimp paste.
-Move it around in the oil to dissolve it a little before stir-frying and mixing it through the remaining ingredients.
+Next, I add the chicken to the wok and cook it for about 5 minutes, stirring in 1 tablespoon of kecap manis.
+I keep stir-frying until the chicken is almost cooked through and has browned a bit.
+Then, I push the chicken mixture to the sides of the wok, add a splash of oil if necessary, and add the shrimp paste.
+I move it around in the oil to help dissolve it a bit before mixing it in with the chicken and aromatics.

-3. Scramble eggs and add rice: Move the mixture again to the sides, making a small well in the middle and scramble 2 eggs, then mix with rest of the mixture.
-Add in rice along with 2 Tbsp kecap manis, 1 Tbsp soy sauce, 1 Tbsp dark soy sauce and a dash of turmeric.
-Stir fry till everything is well combined and the rice starts to caramelize a little.
+After that, I push everything to the sides again, making a small well in the center of the wok, and crack in 2 eggs.
+I scramble them right in the middle, then mix them in with the rest of the ingredients.
+Finally, I add the rice along with some more kecap manis, regular soy sauce, dark soy sauce, and a dash of turmeric.
+I stir-fry everything together until it’s well combined and the rice starts to get a bit caramelized.

 indonesian fried rice in a wok

-Serve fried rice with a crispy fried egg on top along with cucumber, tomato and prawn crackers.
+I like to serve the fried rice with a crispy fried egg on top, along with cucumber slices, tomato wedges, and prawn crackers on the side.

-• Use Day-Old Rice: The best rice for Nasi Goreng is cooked rice that’s been left to cool, ideally overnight.
-Freshly cooked rice is moist and can lead to a soggy, clumpy result.
-Day-old rice is drier and will fry better, giving you distinct grains and a perfect texture.
+• Use day-old rice: I always use day-old rice that’s been left to cool overnight.
+Freshly cooked rice is too moist and can lead to a soggy, clumpy result.
+Day-old rice is drier and fries better, giving distinct rice grains and a perfect texture.

-• High Heat is Key: Nasi Goreng should be cooked quickly on high heat.
-This is to give the rice a slightly crisp texture and to prevent it from steaming and becoming mushy.
+• High heat is key: When I make Nasi Goreng, I cook it quickly on high heat.
+This gives the rice a slightly crisp texture and prevents it from steaming and becoming mushy.

-• Use a Wok: If you have one, a wok is ideal for making Nasi Goreng because its shape distributes heat evenly.
+• Use a wok: If you have one, a wok is ideal because its shape distributes heat evenly.
 If you don’t have a wok, use your largest skillet.

-• Season to Taste: While the traditional recipe calls for certain ingredients, don’t be afraid to adjust to your own taste.
-This might mean adding more or less chili, using different proteins, or adding additional veggies.
+• Season to taste: While the traditional recipe calls for certain ingredients, I adjust to my own taste.
+Sometimes I add more or less chili, use different proteins, or add extra veggies.

 This easy Nasi Goreng Recipe for Indonesian fried rice is a great use for leftover rice, and is perfect for busy weeknights!

-We love our Nasi Goreng with traditional accompaniments of prawn crackers, which you can easily find in Asian grocery stores, along with tomato and cucumber.
-Sometimes we whip up some quick Asian Cucumber Salad.
+I love my Nasi Goreng with traditional accompaniments of prawn crackers, which you can easily find in Asian grocery stores, along with tomato and cucumber.
+Sometimes I whip up some quick Asian Cucumber Salad.

 If you like it on the spicy side, serve it along with sambal oelek or homemade Chili Oil.